Zoot suit: Pachucos and Pachucas

 Pachucos and Pachucas were early Chicano youth who participated in a subculture that fashioned zoot suits.
-The subculture emerged in El Paso, Texas in the late 1930s and quickly spread to Los Angeles.
+The subculture emerged in El Paso, Texas, in the late 1930s and quickly spread to Los Angeles.
 Pachucos and Pachucas embraced this style that challenged white American norms around race and gender norms The Mexican American zoot suit style was usually black, sharkskin, charcoal gray, dark blue, or brown in color with pinstripes.
 African American styles usually incorporated brighter colors, thick chalk stripes, floppy hats, and long chains more often than Mexican Americans.
 Both Pachucos and Hepcats functioned on the margins in American society.
 Some Pachucos and Hepcats shared solidarity or respect for one another because of this.

 In the early 1940s, Pachucos were associated with violence and criminal behavior by the American media, which fueled anti-Mexican sentiment and especially negative views of the zoot suit style in Los Angeles.
 Pachucas, some of whom also wore the zoot suit, often with some modifications and additional accessories like dark lipstick, were seen as threatening to ideas of family stability and racial uplift, often shunned by their communities and the wider public.
-The zoot suits became framed as unpatriotic, referring to the excessiveness of cloth.
-In 1942, police from across Los Angeles arrested 600 Mexican Americans in the Sleepy Lagoon murder case, which involved the murder of one man, José Gallardo Díaz, at a party.
+The zoot suits became framed as unpatriotic, referring to the excessiveness of cloth during wartime.
+In 1942, police from across Los Angeles arrested 600 Mexican Americans in the Sleepy Lagoon murder case, which involved the murder of José Gallardo Díaz at a party.
 Almost all of those arrested as allegedly potential suspects were wearing zoot suits.

 Media coverage before and after the case sensationalized and further fanned the flames of hostile anti-Mexican sentiments in the city and abroad.
 This made some Mexican Americans hesitant to wear the zoot suit, since they did not want to be viewed as criminals simply for their style of dress.
 Some Pachucos became affiliated with early gangs in Los Angeles and embraced their presumed-to-be criminal status with the zoot suit.
 Others wore the zoot suit, but refused to refer to themselves as 'zoot suiters.'
 Mexican Americans who rejected Pachucos and zoot suit attire became known as 'squares' who were said to believe in assimilation and racial uplift theory.